Southern Arkansas University

 These new buildings, along with the Mulerider Activity Center, add to the repertoire of new facilities that enhance the Magnolia campus.
 These include the 60,000-square-foot SAU Science Center, the Donald W. Reynolds Campus and Community Center, baseball’s Walker Stadium, Mulerider Athletics’ Ribble Weight Training Center, and the expansion of the Wharton Nursing Building.

-The Bruce Center is home to Chick-fil-A, Subway and Grille Works, as well as a room equipped with computers, wide-screen TVs and lounging areas.
+The Bruce Center is home to Chick-fil-A, Subway and Tacos 4 Life, as well as a room equipped with computers, wide-screen TVs and lounging areas.
 The academic heart of any university is its library.
 Magale Library provides access to more than 152,000 books, 75 databases, more than 12,000 full-text publications and cozy, quiet study rooms and comfortable seating areas.

 Financial Aid